Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Reflection-Probe-Usage.md

 [Reflection Probes](Reflection-Probe.md) and [Planar Reflection Probes](Planar-Reflection-Probe.md) provide indirect specular lighting.

-A Reflection Probe captures all its surroundings whereas a Planar Reflection Probe only captures one direction.
+A Reflection Probe captures its surroundings whereas a Planar Reflection Probe only captures one direction.

 For more information on probes and how they work, see [Reflection Probes](Reflection-Probes-Intro.md).